malekbenz/rabbitmq-nodejs/README.md

 # rabbitmq-nodejs
-Simple project  to demonstrate how to use rabbitmq with nodejs
+Simple project  to demonstrate how to use rabbitmq with nodejs using servicebus library